stuartmcalpine/myADS/README.md

 `myADS` is a simple package to keep track of citations to your (and other authors) papers.

-It both reports your current papers citation metrics, and checks for any new cites to your papers since the last time of checking.
+It both reports the authors current paper citation metrics, and checks for any new cites to the authors papers since the last time of checking.

 Once installed you can always run `myads --help` to see a list of available commands.